Oct 13, 2022

-OSFED is an acronym that stands for Other Specified Feeding or Eating Disorders, an eating disorder diagnosis category that includes a range of eating challenges that do not fit neatly into other clinical diagnoses.
+OSFED is an acronym that stands for Other Specified Feeding or Eating Disorders, an eating disorder diagnosis that includes a wide range of eating challenges that do not fit neatly into other clinical diagnoses.
+Because of the wide range, identifying OSFED symptoms isn't as straightforward as identifying the symptoms of other eating disorders—but there are red flags you can look out for.

-One reason the term OSFED may be less familiar to both medical professionals and the general public is that it is relatively new.
+A lot of people aren't even aware of the term OSFED, let alone its symptoms.
+Once reason that the diagnosis may be less familiar to both medical professionals and the general public is that it's relatively new.
 In 2013, OSFED officially replaced the term EDNOS (Eating Disorder Not Otherwise Specified) in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 Despite the formal change in the name, some people continue to use the name EDNOS.

-Because OSFED can be viewed as a “catch-all” term, many people falsely assume this diagnosis isn’t as severe as more commonly known eating disorders, such as anorexia nervosa or binge eating disorder.
+Because OSFED can be viewed as a “catch-all” term, many people falsely assume this diagnosis isn’t as severe as more commonly known eating disorders, such as anorexia nervosa, bulimia nervosa, or binge eating disorder.
 It’s important to know that OSFED is just as serious as other eating disorder diagnoses.

-There is a range of specific diagnoses that fall under the OSFED umbrella:
+There are several specific diagnoses that fall under the OSFED umbrella:

-- “Atypical Anorexia Nervosa” (AAN): This term, which is believed by many to be outdated and stigmatizing, describes an eating disorder in which all anorexia nervosa criteria are met except that the patient is not considered medically “underweight.”
+- “Atypical Anorexia Nervosa” (AAN): This term, which is believed by many to be outdated and stigmatizing, describes an eating disorder in which all anorexia nervosa criteria are met except that the patient isn't considered medically “underweight.”
 It’s important to know that anorexia in any body size is dangerous.
 Although it was once thought that anorexia in “normal” or higher weight bodies was less serious, we now know that patients with AAN often have more severe symptoms and may have often lost an even larger percentage of body weight.
-Common symptoms include digestive issues, a preoccupation with body weight or shape, rigid rules around food or frequent dieting, and mood changes.

 - Negative body image